 What is WordPress?

-With WordPress REST API you can have data access to all your WordPress content.
+With WordPress REST API, you can have data access to all your WordPress content.
 This WordPress REST API has the same authentication restrictions when accessing public and private content.
-One most important attributes of WordPress REST API is that it allows the block editor and modern plugin interfaces without disturbing the security or privacy of your website.
+One of the most important attributes of WordPress REST API is that it allows the block editor and modern plugin interfaces without disturbing the security or privacy of your website.

 Get Started with Hevo for Free